mdn/serviceworker-cookbook/virtual-server/README.md

 # Virtual Server
-This recipe shows a service worker acting like a remote server.
+A service worker acting like a remote server.

 ## Difficulty
 Intermediate